 Tommy Ender earned his Ph.D. from the University of North Carolina at Chapel Hill.
-Dr. Ender has offered courses on qualitative research methodology and supervised middle grades teacher candidates.
-Prior to earning his Ph.D., Dr. Ender taught social studies from Grades 6-12 for nine years.
+Dr. Ender has offered courses in elementary education social studies methods, secondary education social studies methods, secondary education methods, and qualitative research methodology.
+He has also supervised pre-service teachers.
+Dr. Ender’s research examines identity and culture in the development and manifestations of teacher pedagogies.
+Prior to earning his Ph.D., Dr. Ender taught ten years in the K-12 setting.

 Social Studies Education

 Commencement Speaker – Archbishop Borders School – Baltimore, MD.

 Graduate School Association Conference Participation Award.
 The University of North Carolina at Chapel Hill – School of Education.